All Episodes

 Stay tuned.

-Sometimes all it takes is one great idea at the right moment to change everything.
+All it takes is one great idea at the right moment to change everything.

-Fifty years ago, that's exactly what happened when the flame of hope was lit on the very first Special Olympics.
+50 years ago, that's exactly what happened when the flame of hope was lit on the very first Special Olympics.

 I'm so thrilled to welcome the man who's helped keep this flame, this fire burning.

-He's part of one of the most prominent American families, and he's had a front row seat to history.
+He's part of one of the most prominent American families and he's had a front row seat to history.

-Today, Dr. Tim Schreiber's here to celebrate this remarkable occasion.
+Today, Dr. Tim Schreiber is here to celebrate this remarkable occasion, the 50th anniversary of the Special Olympics.

-It's big.
+It's big!

-Today it's a global sports movement changing the world.
+Today, it's a global sports movement changing the world.

-The vision of Eunice Kennedy Schreiber.
+The vision of Eunice Kennedy Shriver.

 Let me win.

-But if I cannot win, let me be brave, the attempt.
+But if I cannot win, let me be brave the attempt.

 Born in a moment of grief and fear in America, Special Olympics became an emblem of hope that all things were possible.